Hi there! I am Hongjun Wu (In Chinese, 吴泓骏), a New York based technical artist. Thanks for stopping by!

 I believe access to personal computing should be for everyone, regardless of their age.
 My mission is to break these tech barriers and help the seniors improve their life quality with smart devices.

 A photo of me teaching the iOS Class at RI Senior Center.
 (Credit: Yulisa Santana)

 University of Washington

 Photo of me by Yukai Yan in front of the Allen Center at University of Washington, 2021.

-Before moving to New York, I earned a Bachelor of Art in Interdisciplinary Visual Arts with a 3.96 major GPA at the University of Washington.
-My field of study was printmaking and computer art, and I was very fortunate to get mentored by many master artists and passionate researchers.
+Before moving to New York, I earned a Bachelor of Arts degree with a 3.96 major GPA at the University of Washington.
+I specialized in printmaking and computer art, and I was very fortunate to get mentored by many master artists and passionate researchers.